qriousec/qriousec.github.io/content/post/jsc-uninit/index.md

 On macOS running Apple Mx chips, several security mitigations prevent traditional exploitation techniques:

-JIT Memory Protections: Unlike x86-64, JIT pages are no longer RWX (Read-Write-Execute).
+**JIT Memory Protections**: Unlike x86-64, JIT pages are no longer RWX (Read-Write-Execute).
 Instead, they are mapped as RX (Read-Execute) only, preventing attackers from injecting shellcode directly into executable memory.

-Pointer Authentication (PAC): Many function pointers and return addresses are protected with PAC (Pointer Authentication Codes), making arbitrary code execution more difficult.
+**Pointer Authentication (PAC)**: Many function pointers and return addresses are protected with PAC (Pointer Authentication Codes), making arbitrary code execution more difficult.

-APRR (Authenticated Pointer Read Restriction): Certain memory regions, including JIT code pages, are protected from direct reading, which makes memory disclosure attacks less effective.
+**APRR (Authenticated Pointer Read Restriction)**: Certain memory regions, including JIT code pages, are protected from direct reading, which makes memory disclosure attacks less effective.

 Our next step was bypassing JIT memory protections, since our previous approach of injecting shellcode into JIT pages no longer worked.
 And in this blog we only discuss how to overcome this mitigation, because others are more hardly touchable for us now.